|Download a PDF Version of the Case Study to Share With Your Team|

 - Provider Manpower Analysis – The traditional manpower plan, defining need based on models that project need per 100,000 population, plus survey and interview opinions from doctors and executives, pointed to a massive primary care need.

-- Geographic Assessment – A key element to success was defining where to place new practices.
+- Geographic Assessment – A key element to success was defining new practice locations.
 HSG analyzed:

 - drive times to primary care practices, with the goal of increasing the patient population within 10-minute access.